Faculty of Tourism Day

 Assoc.
 Prof. Dr. Marjetka Rangus took on the demanding role of moderating a round table discussion addressing the challenges of sustainable development and peripheral border areas (the main themes of the meeting), while Nejc Pozvek, as a member of the organizing committee, carried out numerous organizational tasks and coordination activities to ensure the event ran smoothly.

 Although geographers are part of our team (in addition to Nejc, also Assoc.
 Prof. Dr. Marko Koščak, Assist.
-Prof. Dr. Jani Kozina, and Assistant Erik Logar), this was the first major event where we actually presented ourselves “in the geographical field.”
+Prof. Dr. Jani Kozina, and Assist.
+Erik Kralj), this was the first major event where we actually presented ourselves “in the geographical field.”
 And we believe it won’t be the last, as we were extremely pleased with the collaboration and connections we established.

 On Friday, 17 October 2025, the Faculty of Tourism, University of Maribor, held its traditional Autumn Quality Day, an event that takes place twice a year and is dedicated to an in-depth reflection on quality assurance processes at our faculty.
 For many years, Quality Days have served as an opportunity for joint analysis, exchange of ideas, and strengthening of cooperation among staff members.